Too Many Options

 Also worth remembering

 - the products sold in the practices are not necessarily the best ones like electric toothbrushes of certain makes and models.
 They are normally just the owner’s way of making more money on the counter.
-Use the products recommended by the experienced hygienist.
+Use the products recommended by an experienced hygienist.

 - some of the products might even be a health risk like mouthwash which contains alcohol (now this is an issue that divides dental professionals.
 Some agree with me, some don’t.
 I will be writing about this later on in this blog).